HighlanderRobotics/Highlanders-Training/Docs/Specifics/Vision.md

 They look similar to QR codes, but with less pixels.
 This trades the amount of information in each tag for quick, easy, and robust detection.
-There are several different "families" of tags depending on how many bits a tag can represent.
+There are several different "families" of tags, which have different sizes, shapes, and patterns.
+These provide tradeoffs between detail, robustness, and number of potential IDs.
-In 2023, the FRC game Charged Up used 16h5, while in 2024 (and presumably onwards) 36h11 was used instead.
+In 2023, the FRC game Charged Up used 16h5, while in 2024 36h11 was used instead.
 In each frame in the camera stream, we are looking for these tags.
 Through a series of image processing algorithms (removing colors, decimation, identifying regions of relative lightness/darkness), we're able to identify both *which* tag it is (a numerical ID corresponding to the unique pattern of the tag) and *where* the corners of the tag are in the frame.

 In the context of FRC, because AprilTags are placed in various known locations around the field, we can use them in order for the robot to know where it is on the field.
 The simplest application of this is single tag detection and 2D alignment.
-For example, if we know that when a certain tag is in the middle of the camera's field of vision, our robot's shooter is lined up correctly with the target, we can write code that instructs the shooter to release a game piece once that tag has been centered, the drivetrain to adjust so that the tag is centered, etc.
+For example, we might know that when a certain tag is in the middle of the camera's field of vision, our robot's shooter is lined up correctly with the target.
+We can then write code that instructs the shooter to release a game piece once that tag has been centered, the drivetrain to adjust so that the tag is centered, etc.

 ### Pose Estimation
 We can also use AprilTags in a more sophisticated way to perform pose estimation.